Viburnum Spring Bouquet Plant – Viburnum tinus (Laurustinus, Live Starter Shrub)

 Add year-round structure and cool-season color with a live Viburnum Spring Bouquet (Viburnum tinus ‘Spring Bouquet’), also known as laurustinus.
 This compact evergreen shrub opens pretty pink buds into lightly fragrant white flowers in late winter and early spring, followed by blue-black berries that feed birds.
 Drought- and salt-tolerant, deer-resistant, and perfect for small hedges, borders, and foundation plantings.
 Shipped as a healthy live starter plant (under 12 inches tall) by Carlos Plant Farm.
 Cold hardy in USDA zones 7–10.

-The Viburnum Spring Bouquet (Viburnum tinus ‘Spring Bouquet’), also known as laurustinus, is a compact evergreen shrub that earns its place in the garden all year long.
-Starting in late winter and early spring — when little else is in bloom — clusters of pretty pink buds open into lightly fragrant white flowers, followed by metallic blue berries that mature to blue-black.
+The Viburnum Spring Bouquet (Viburnum tinus ‘Spring Bouquet’) is also known as laurustinus.
+It is a compact evergreen shrub that earns its place in the garden all year long.
+Starting in late winter and early spring, when little else is in bloom, clusters of pretty pink buds open into lightly fragrant white flowers.
+Afterward, metallic blue berries follow and mature to blue-black.
 With glossy, dark green leathery foliage year-round and a tidy, rounded habit, Viburnum Spring Bouquet is a favorite for small hedges, foundation plantings, and winter color.

 Why Grow Viburnum Spring Bouquet?

-- Winter and early-spring flowers – pink buds open to clusters of white blooms when most shrubs are bare, giving valuable cool-season color.
+- Winter and early-spring flowers – pink buds open to clusters of white blooms when most shrubs are bare, so they give valuable cool-season color.

-- Compact, tidy evergreen – dense, rounded form with lustrous dark green leaves; perfect for smaller spaces and low-maintenance hedges.
+- Compact, tidy evergreen – dense, rounded form with lustrous dark green leaves, especially good for smaller spaces and low-maintenance hedges.

 - Pollinator- & bird-friendly – the flowers attract bees and butterflies, while the berries feed birds through the leaner months.